bolemo/aegis/README.md

 Anytime, you can use `/opt/bolemo/scripts/firewall-blocklist status` to check if everything is up and running or not.

-You will probably want to setup a cron job to update the blocklists once a day (use entware cron or Kamoj's addon for that).
+You will probably want to setup a cron job to update the blocklists once a day (use Entware's cron or Kamoj's addon for that).
 For example: `15 3 * * * /bin/sh /opt/bolemo/scripts/firewall-blocklist update` (without the `-v` option), will update the blocklist (and the firewall) everyday at 3:15 GMT in the morning.

 ## Upgrade
+Since version 3, you do not need to go through the whole installation process to install a new version.
-`/opt/bolemo/scripts/firewall-blocklist info` will show the installed version and the latest version available.
+The comand `/opt/bolemo/scripts/firewall-blocklist info` will show the installed version and the latest version available online.
-The `/opt/bolemo/scripts/firewall-blocklist upgrade` command will also show installed and latest version available and ask if you want to upgrade.
+The `/opt/bolemo/scripts/firewall-blocklist upgrade` command will also show installed and latest version available and ask if you want to upgrade if the online version is different than the one installed.

 ## Usage
 Usage: `/opt/bolemo/scripts/firewall-blocklist COMMAND [OPTION(S)]`

-Valid commands (only one):
+### Valid commands (only one):
 * `restart` - setup ipset and iptables then restarts internal firewall
 * `update_set` - generates `firewall-blocklist.netset` from servers in `firewall-blocklist.sources`
 * `load_set` - loads `firewall-blocklist.netset` into ipset then restarts internal firewall